- Dine on a lunch cooked with bamboo as you lounge near a waterfall in Chiang Rai

 Finally, enjoy the lunch you've lovingly prepared earlier.
 After that, you'll check out from the lodge and transfer to the river town of Pai, where you'll check into your new resort accommodations.
 The rest of the day is free to enjoy at your leisure.

-Day 7: Sunrise at Yuan Lai - Tham Lod Caves - Ja Bo - Kiew Lom
+Day 7: Yuan Lai Sunrise, Explore Tham Lod Caves, Visit Ja Bo & Kiew Lom

 Day 9: Half-Day Kanta Elephant Sanctuary Experience

 After a 7 am pickup from your hotel, you'll drive approximately 50 minutes North of Chiang Mai through rolling hills, native forests, and local farms to the Kanta Elephant Sanctuary.
-Upon arrival, a host will lead you on a tour of the grounds and explain a bit about the process of caring for these rescued animals, many of whom are enjoying a nice retirement after years of work and/or mistreatment.
+Upon arrival, a host will lead you on a tour of the grounds and explain a bit about caring for these rescued animals, many of whom enjoy a nice retirement after years of work and/or mistreatment.
 You'll then change into a work uniform and prepare bananas and sugar cane for the elephants to snack on.

-At around 9 am you'll meet the elephants, at which point you can feed them, get to know them, and play with them in their natural environment.
-It's a great opportunity to learn about these animals' behavior and their history while also snapping great pictures; just know that you're going to get muddy!
+At around 9 am, you'll meet the elephants, at which point you can feed them, get to know them, and play with them in their natural environment.
+It's a great opportunity to learn about these animals' behavior and history while snapping great pictures; just know that you're going to get muddy!

 Day 10: Nature Excursion at Doi Inthanon National Park

 Epic waterfalls are an added highlight to the national park, as are the peaceful and scenic Buddhist temples nestled high in these mountains.
-As you stroll the green nature trails you'll likely spot monkeys, gibbons, and colorful butterflies as well as hear the songs of some of the 385 bird species that call the park home.
+As you stroll the green nature trails, you'll likely spot monkeys, gibbons, and colorful butterflies and hear the songs of some of the 385 bird species that call the park home.
 You'll end the excursion by tasting locally grown coffee and meeting some members of the Karen hill tribe that lives on the mountain slopes.